xenris/nbavr-project-template/readme.md

 1. Explore the documentation of [nbavr](https://github.com/xenris/nbavr).

 To update nbavr you can either delete the nbavr directory under lib/ and run build.sh, or cd into lib/nbavr/ and run "git pull".

+## Serial Communication

+Set the serial comunication port "pico_port" in build.config.<br>
+"build.sh -p" will start picocom.

+(Change the serial port to suit your environment.)